bennettpeter/leanfront/README.md

 Bookmarks in a recording or video can be stored in the android device or in the MythTV backend.
 In Settings, Playback you can select an option to store them locally.
 On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, video bookmarks are always stored locally.

-Bookmarks must be set explicity using the bookmark OSD option of playback menu.
+Bookmarks must be set explicitly using the bookmark OSD option of playback menu.
 They can be removed from the video details page menu.

 Last Play Position is always set upon stopping playback and the default on starting playback is to start at Last Play Position.
 It can be cleared from the Video deatils page menu.